riggs/binary-structures/README.md

 # declarative-binary-serialization
 Does what it says on the tin.

-It works, I just need to write more tests and document it.
+It works, just needs better documentation and better test coverage.

 ## Example
 ```